sempedia/MoneyTrail/README.md

 * **Role:** JavaScript running in the user's web browser is responsible for the entire **user interface (UI)** and dynamic interactions.
 It does not directly touch the database but communicates with the DRF API.
 * **Key Responsibilities:**
     * **Dynamic UI Rendering:** Populates the HTML table with transaction data fetched from the API.
-    * **User Interaction Handling:** Listens for user actions (e.g., button clicks for "Add," "Load More," "Load from API," form submissions).
+    * **User Interaction Handling:** Listens for user actions (e.g., button clicks for "Add," "Load More," "Load from API," form submissions, **applying filters, clearing filters, clicking Edit/Delete buttons**).
-    * **Asynchronous API Calls:** Uses the browser's `fetch` API to send HTTP requests (GET, POST) to the Django REST Framework API endpoints.
+    * **Asynchronous API Calls:** Uses the browser's `fetch` API to send HTTP requests (GET, POST, PUT, DELETE) to the Django REST Framework API endpoints.
     * **UI Updates:** Processes the JSON responses received from the DRF API and updates the HTML page accordingly, often without requiring a full page reload, providing a smoother user experience.
+This includes **updating the transaction table, the total balance, and rendering/updating the balance over time chart using Chart.js**.

 ### Workflow Summary: